0 incidents in the last 7 days

 GitHub is running into [issues](https://www.githubstatus.com/incidents/80d0cs6kpsps) and Buttondown's CI pipeline wasn't running properly, leading to a feature branch getting deployed to production which caused breakages for a few minutes.

-We're monitoring 806 services and adding more every week.
+There are 1100 services to choose from, and we're adding more every week.

 IsDown integrates with hundreds of services.
 Handles the hassle of going to each one of the status pages and manage it one by one.